Comparing Aphria (APHA) and Its Competitors

-Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
-We will compare Aphria to similar businesses based on the strength of its profitability, risk, analyst recommendations, earnings, institutional ownership, valuation and dividends.
+Aphria (NYSE: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
+We will compare Aphria to similar companies based on the strength of its valuation, risk, analyst recommendations, profitability, dividends, earnings and institutional ownership.

-This is a summary of current ratings and price targets for Aphria and its competitors, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Aphria and its peers, as reported by MarketBeat.com.

 |Sell Ratings